airlock/iam-microgateway-template-charts/README.md

 # Installation Guide

-The instructions below provide a short guide on how to set up Airlock Microgateway 4.1 and above for Airlock IAM.
+The instructions below provide a short guide on how to set up Airlock Microgateway 4.X for Airlock IAM.

 ## Prerequisites

-* Kubernetes (tested with 1.28)
+* Kubernetes
-* Helm (tested with 3.13)
+* Helm
-* Microgateway 4.1+ Deployment
+* Microgateway 4.X

 ### Microgateway Deployment

-If you wish to run Airlock IAM with Airlock Microgateway, you will need to deploy Airlock Microgateway first.
+If you wish to run Airlock IAM with Airlock Microgateway, you will need to deploy the Airlock Microgateway operator first.

 For further instructions, please refer to the quick start guide found here: [https://github.com/airlock/microgateway](https://github.com/airlock/microgateway/blob/main/README.md#quick-start-guide)